ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 If you start geth without any flags it'll connect to the Ethereum mainnet through a set of pre-set [bootnodes](#how-peers-are-found).
 In addition to mainnet geth recognizes a few testnets which you can connect to via the respective flags:

 - `--ropsten`, Ropsten proof-of-work test network
-- `--rinkeby`, Rinkey proof-of-authority test network
+- `--rinkeby`, Rinkeby proof-of-authority test network
 - `--goerli`, Goerli proof-of-authority test network

 **Note:** network selection is not persisted in the config file.
 To connect to a pre-defined network